 Step 5: Edit your manuscript + create an author website

-While your editor is proofing your manuscript, this is a great time to create an author website.
-This is critical for creating a digital presence, building an email list, and marketing your book.
+While your editor is proofing your manuscript, this is a great time to create an author website, or rather a dedicated page on your website.
+This is critical for shifting your digital presence from a blogger to a soon-to-be author, getting people on your book launch email list, booking speaking engagements, and marketing your book in general.

 Step 6: Publish and market your book